syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.NETCORE/filtering-data.md

 ## Change the filter type

-While filtering, you can change the filter type to `Contains`, `StartsWith`, or `EndsWith` for string type within the [filterType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_FilterType) property.
+While filtering, you can change the filter type to `Contains`, `StartsWith`, or `EndsWith` in the [filterType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_FilterType) property.
+The default filter operator is `Contains`.

-In the following examples, data filtering is done with `StartsWith` type.
+* StartsWith - Filter the items that begin with the specified text value.
+* Contains - Filter the items that contain the specified text value.
+* EndsWith - Filter the items that end with the specified text value.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}